TroelsMortensen/CodeLabs/Tutorials/NetTodoApp-Part1-BlazorWASM/002 Architecture.md

 The blue box encapsulates the client, and the green box is the server.

 ### Server design
-The server consist of the 3 layers mentioned on the previous slide:
+The server consist of the 3 layers mentioned above:
 1) WebAPI is the entry point to the server, the Controller classes receive REST requests.
-2) The Domain directory contains classes which deal with domain logic and rules.
+2) The Application component contains classes which deal with domain logic and rules.
 E.g. we might validate a Todo item, the user wishes to create.
-3) Data access to provide access to data storage, either as json in a file or data stored in a database.
+3) Data access to provide access to data storage, either as JSON in a file or data stored in a database.

 The architecture may change a bit, as the tutorial moves forward.

 There are different approaches on how to structure these components.
 We will do "by layer", because that is simpler.
 However, in your professional career, you will probably encounter a separation "by feature".
 This is an often recommended approach, however much more complicated.
-Basically, if you want to try it out for SEP3: Each new user story, you implement, will go into a new component.
+Basically, if you want to try it out for SEP3: Each new user story, you implement, will go into a new component, or at least a separate directory.
+The idea is that everything related to a feature is located together.
+This is not always easy to follow.

 ### Client design